RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-10-19_Reddit_comments.md

 https://old.reddit.com/r/okbuddycinephile/comments/1oaki38/top_gun_3_2025/nkacnqx/

 My only answer why people desire this kind of shit and sudden mental behavior changes of people to flock to badness itself since year 2013 is the Internet Research Agency and Cambridge Analytica doctors.
 Trump trusts Putin, and people trust Trump.
 Why would any American trust Russia?
 That's how deep the mind-fuck goes.
 Russia was agressive and attacking Ukraine since year 2014, why would you trust Trump for trusting Putin and praising Puttin constantly.
-All trust insociety is broken when such inversion of goodness symbols abounds. ... ... ...
+All trust in society is broken when such inversion of goodness symbols abounds. ... ... ...
 https://www.cbsnews.com/news/cambridge-analytica-ceo-alexander-nix-data-firm-describes-shadow-election-tactics-2018-03-19/ He continued, "And **our job is to get, is to drop the bucket further down the well than anybody else** to understand what are those really deep-seated underlying fears, concerns.
 There is no good fighting an election campaign on the facts because actually it's all about emotion."

 https://old.reddit.com/r/NoFilterNews/comments/1oamj1l/trump_is_preparing_a_coup_the_evidence_is_clear/nkajmvq/